PAL Lab

 - 05/19/2025: Summer 2025 Internships

-Mohammad (Nick) started his internship at PJM Interconnection
+Mohammad (Nick) completed his internship at PJM Interconnection

-Shiva started his internship at EPG - 05/05/2025: Marco Iorio received the 2025 IEEE Phoenix Section Scholarship
+Shiva completed her internship at EPG - 05/05/2025: Marco Iorio received the 2025 IEEE Phoenix Section Scholarship

 - 03/13/2025: Book Chapter titled “Application of AI and Machine Learning Algorithms in Power System State Estimation” written by Behrouz Azimian, Reetam Sen Biswas, and Anamitra Pal published by IEEE/Wiley Press in the Book Titled “Smart Cyber‐Physical Power Systems: Solutions from Emerging Technologies, Volume 2“